Skip to main content

 Learn how to edit, control, and manage track BPMs and related issues.

-Updated over 3 months ago
+Updated over 2 weeks ago

 BPM (beats per minute) is a key concept within DJing.
 A huge amount of DJ skills revolve around controlling and mastering the tempo of tracks.

-So, we added a range of methods for changing and interacting with track BPMs.
+We added a range of methods for changing and interacting with track BPMs.
 This guide shows you how to control and edit BPM in DJ.Studio.

 BPM Controls in DJ.Studio